-1 to 3 frequency groups may be specified.
-Each frequency group is made up of 1 or 2 frequencies.
-All the frequencies used to specify the frequency groups must come from the table of 5 frequencies located on the Frequency Specifications screen.
+You can specify up to three frequency groups.
+Each frequency group is made up of one or two frequencies.
+All the frequencies used to specify the frequency groups must come from the table of five frequencies located on the Frequency Specifications screen (Figure B-1).